Severe thunderstorm warning for South

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A MetService spokesman said they were expected to develop this afternoon and last until about 10pm.
+A MetService spokesman said they are expected to develop this afternoon and last until about 10pm in Central Otago, Southern Lakes, Dunedin, Clutha, Southland and Fiordland.

 "Some of these may become severe this afternoon and evening, bringing localised downpours with intensities of 25mm to 40mm per hour.